khomyakdi/arduino-libraries/README.md

-# arduino-libraries
+# Arduino button click reader

-Libraries for my Arduino projects
+`ClickButton` - is a class for Arduino to read push button click.